Lifestyle and home remediesBy Mayo Clinic Staff

 - Exercise regularly.
 Talk to your doctor about exercise that is appropriate for you to maintain a healthy weight and to strengthen bones and muscles.

 - Use assistive devices.
 Use luggage and grocery carts, reaching aids, shower grab bars and other assistive devices to help make daily tasks easier.
-Wear low-heeled shoes to minimize the risk of falls.
+Take steps to minimize the risk of falls, such as wearing low-heeled shoes.
 Talk to your doctor about whether the use of a cane or other walking aid is appropriate for you to prevent falls or other injury.

 - Aikawa NE, et al. Anti-TNF therapy for polymyalgia rheumatica: Report of 99 cases and review of the literature.
 Clinical Rheumatology.
 2012;31:575.